JelyseCalkum/codeName-Quiz/README.md

 DESCRIPTION:

 A timed coding quiz with multiple-choice questions built from scratch that use JavaScript and APIs.
-Visit the deployed webpage here: https://jelysecalkum.github.io/codeName-Quiz/ Or you can check out the project files in my GitHub repository here: https://github.com/JelyseCalkum/codeName-Quiz
+You can visit the deployed webpage here: https://jelysecalkum.github.io/codeName-Quiz/ Or you can check out the project files in my GitHub repository here: https://github.com/JelyseCalkum/codeName-Quiz

 User Story: